uzzal71/golang/README.md

 ## Installing Go
 1. Open the MSI file you downloaded and follow the prompts to install Go
+2. By default, the installer will install Go to Program Files or Program Files (x86).
+You can change the location as needed.
+After installing, you will need to close and reopen any open command prompts so that changes to the environment made by the installer are reflected at the command prompt.
 ## Tutorial: Getting started
 website
 ## Tutorial: Create a module